 Articles

-Take them out wide England Posted almost 12 years ago
+Take them out wide England Posted over 12 years ago

 Playing for the shirt in England Sport has become conventional wisdom after England’s problems in NZ during the Rugby World Cup and following the heavy criticism England took for lack of commitment in the Football World Cup in SA.
 It seems remarkable that our International teams can have cared so little – anything to do with money?!
 Now we have to cut through the language and work out how England’s South African Rugby “Journey” is shaping up.